Bae-hong-seob/Proactive-Service-Caching-in-a-MEC-System-by-Using-Spatio-Temporal-Correlation-among-MEC-Servers/readme.md

 # Experiment

 ## 1. main experiment
-### To inspect the effect of user mobility on the service cache performance(case4, case5)
+### To inspect the effect of user mobility on the service cache performance
 - case4 : using MovieLens datasets for request list and Nivvy datasets for user mobility recoard
 - case5 : using MovieLens datasets for request list and make user mobility datasets based on random direction [0,360) and speed[0, 0.2km] or [0, 0.5km].

-### To assess the impact of the degree of service popularity change at each MECS on the caching performance(case6)
+### To assess the impact of the degree of service popularity change at each MECS on the caching performance
 - case6 : make datasets by controling the degree of serice popularity change at each MECS. we randomly cofigure V(t+1) = V(t) + x(t)y(t)
   - x(t) is determined with a probability of 1/2 to be either 1 or -1
   - y(t) is selected from [0, degree] according to the Uniform distribution